buoyad/Tally/README.md

 # Tally

-Tally is a score keeper for the [New York Times mini crossword](https://www.nytimes.com/crosswords/game/mini).
+Tally is a score keeper for the [New York Times crossword](https://www.nytimes.com/crosswords/).
+It uses Next.js and a Postgres backend to store users and scores.
+It uses email magic links for authentication.

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+## Development

+Copy `.env.example` to `.env` and fill in the connection information for your Postgres instance, authentication secret, canonical URL, and email information.

+TODO: Add a `set-env` script that copies values from `.env.production` to the deployed vercel project.

 ## Getting Started